Skip to content

 Use Cases

-• Real-time video analysis systems.
+• Real-time video analysis and surveillance on edge AI devices.

 Learn more about YOLOv7